- Gloria Walski

 How to Implement Good Habits to be a Stronger Leader

 Good habits are important to have when developing your leadership skills.
-We want to be the kind of leader who does things out of habit or for things to become routine.
-But you have to be deliberate about it or it won't become habit.
+You want to be the kind of leader who does things out of habit and for things to become routine.
+However, unless you're deliberate about it, these things will never become habit or routine.

-The way we approach habits should be the same across all aspects of our lives.
+The way you approach habits should be the same across all aspects of your life.
 From leadership skills to health maintenance, all of this requires good habits.
 Unfortunately, bad habits tend to be the ones that stick around longer.

+Speaking before thinking.
 You want to be more encouraging and less critical of your subordinates, but you couldn't stop yourself from flying off the handle and now he looks defeated.
-All because you didn't stop to think before speaking.

 We Give Ourselves Permission to Maintain Less Desirable Habits